tigera/docs/calico-enterprise/threat/security-anomalies.mdx

 >You can see several `suspicious_records` from different logs in the same alert if those records are presented in
 > the same time interval.
 Suspicious records in alert are grouped by log names.

+{% comment %}
+USERS CANNOT ENABLE/DISABLE UNTIL 3.13
 **Where does anomaly detection run on multi-cluster management (mcm) deployments?**
 >Anomaly detection runs on the management cluster, but users on managed clusters can enable/disable alerts.
+{% endcomment %}

 ### How To